-For security reasons, DIR-615 with default settings cannot connect to the Internet.
-To get started, please set your own password used to access the web-based interface and, if needed, configure other settings recommended by your ISP.
+Router DIR-615A with default settings cannot connect to the Internet.
+To get started, please set your own password for access to the web-based interface and change the WLAN name (SSID); then, if needed, configure other settings recommended by your ISP.

-Start a web browser (see the Before You Begin section, page 13).
+Start a web browser (see the Before You Begin section, page 16).
 In the address bar of the web browser, enter the IP address of the router (by default, the following IP address is specified: 192.168.0.1).
 Press the Enter key.

 Figure 15.
-Connecting to the web-based interface of the DIR-615 device.
+Connecting to the web-based interface of the DIR-615A device.